coyove/nj/README.md

 // continue running: a() == 1 && b() == 1

 /*
- * use `this` as a parameter to simulate member functions */
+ * Use 'this' as a parameter to simulate member functions */

 var counter = {